 This method typically doesn’t work well – particularly if you’re on a budget.
 If you truly don’t know what you are searching for or what direction is best for your project, make sure to have a conversation to communicate with your designer as many details about your graphic design project as possible.
 The graphic designer will be able to give you some ideas or a direction to utilize as a starting point.
 Make sure that you’re both on the same page design-wise before you give the okay for your designer to start on the project.

 You may already have a logo and require some collateral materials for your company.
 You must know your brand color codes to ensure that the colors utilized across all of your marketing collateral are consistent with your brand if you are having a piece designed for print, web, or – alternatively – another platform.

 If you don’t know what your brand color code is, your graphic designer will be able to access a vector image of your company logo and then find the codes in their design program.
 If you do not have access to brand color codes, your graphic designer can assist you with coming up with colors for your brand that will help keep your brand consistent and would form a part of your brand design guidelines.
 This color scheme should be utilized across your marketing materials such as a brochure or website design.

 Don’t Let Your Emotional Attachment To Existing Marketing Collateral Get The Best Of You

-Similarly, although you may have grown attached to a specific font, if your graphic designer says it’s obsolete or has specific connotations you are not aware of (for instance, Comic Sans or London Olympics 2012 or Papyrus) trust in them.
-Part of a graphic design professional’s job, and one of the reasons you’ve hired them, is to stay current with these trends – whether it’s the latest Pantone colour or what’s most likely to engage people on Facebook.
+Similarly, although you may have grown attached to a specific font, if your graphic designer says it’s obsolete or has specific connotations you are not aware of (for instance, Comic Sans or London Olympics 2012, or Papyrus) trust in them.
+Part of a graphic design professional’s job, and one of the reasons you’ve hired them, is to stay current with these trends – whether it’s the latest Pantone color or what’s most likely to engage people on Facebook.